-The manager primarily responsible for the day-to-day management of the Portfolio is: Michael L. Hong, CFA, Senior Managing Director and Fixed Income Portfolio Manager of Wellington Management.
-He has managed fixed income portfolios for Wellington Management since 1997 and has managed the Portfolio since 2008.
-Education: A.B., Harvard College.
+Michael E. Stack, CFA, Senior Managing Director and Fixed Income Portfolio Manager of Wellington Management.
+He has worked in investment management since 1981, has been with Wellington Management since 2000, and has co-managed the fixed income portion of the Portfolio since 2017.
+Education: B.A., University of Virginia.

-The Fund's Statement of Additional Information provides information about the portfolio manager's compensation, other accounts under management, and ownership of shares of the Portfolio.
+The Portfolio's Statement of Additional Information provides information about each portfolio manager's compensation, other accounts under management, and ownership of shares of the Portfolio.